BorealisAI/PROVIDE/README.md

-This is the code repository complementing the paper "Unsupervised Video Decomposition using Spatio-temporal Iterative Inference".
+This is the code repository complementing the paper "PROVIDE: A Probabilistic Framework for Unsupervised Video Decompositi".
 The pretrained models are included in the repo.

 GIF showing results for CLEVRER dataset       |  Scene Decomposition Experiment